Mairis Briedis: Early career

+WBC cruiserweight champion

 Briedis vs. Huck

 Due to Tony Bellew fighting David Haye instead of taking on Briedis, the WBC ordered a match for the WBC interim cruiserweight title between Marco Huck and Briedis.
 The winner would earn a fight with Bellew for the full WBC title or possibly be elevated to full championship status if Bellew decided to vacate and stay at heavyweight.
 As Bellew didn't plan to defend his title for a while, he vacated the title in March 2017.
 On 1 April 2017 Briedis captured the vacant WBC cruiserweight title by defeating Huck via unanimous decision (UD) (118–109, 117–110, 116–111).
 Huck was deducted a point after an accidental clash of heads.
 Briedis was able to outbox the former two-time champion and prevent him from having any success on the inside during the fight.
 Some boxing pundits had Briedis winning every round in the fight.
 The IBO title, previously held by Huck, became vacant due to Briedis not paying the sanctioning fees.